Igor10798/JwToken-PHP/README.md

 Getting started
 ---------------
-You can import this library simply downloading the archive and importing the file in your project.
+You can import this library simply downloading the archive and importing the file in your project. **It does not require Composer**

 How it works
 ------------